-The job interview is one of the most important steps that you will take in your job search.
-No matter how many interviews you attend in the past, but can always be a nail biting.
+Job interview is one of the most important steps that you will take in your job search.
+No matter how many interviews you attended in the past, but it can always be a nail biting task.
 You have to make a great impression appearance-wise and great knowledge about your company, its products and services and of course it is the best chance to prove that you are the perfect fit for the job.

 If you are preparing for an interview, obviously these tips will help you get one step closer to that your dream job.

 1.Tell me about yourself?

 The interview starts with this question.
 The best way to prepare for this question is to prepare a short description of yourself.
 Avoid personal details and give 2-3 sentences about your career path, how you applying for this job, ended up with this interview.
 You don’t give to be too detailed.

 2.Why do you want to work for this company?